 2. The population in Hong Kong at mid-2011 was 7.07 million.
-With the annual population growth ranging from 0.5% to 1.2% in recent years, the population at mid-2015 increased to 7.30 million (provisional figure).
-The population increase was mainly due to the continuous inflow of holders of Permit for Proceeding to Hong Kong and Macao from the Mainland of China and the natural increase during the period.
+With the annual population growth ranging from 0.4% to 1.1% in recent years, the population at mid-2017 increased to 7.39 million.
+The population increase was mainly due to the continuous inflow of Mainland Chinese residents arriving in Hong Kong for family reunion and the natural increase during the period.

-3. The majority of the population in Hong Kong are Chinese (94%).
-The number of ethnic minorities in Hong Kong was 451 183 (about 6% of the population) in 2011, with an increase of 31.8% over 2006.
-Among all the ethnic minorities in Hong Kong, the number of Indonesians increased markedly from 87 840 in 2006 to 133 377 in 2011, while the proportion of all ethnic minorities increased from 25.7% to 29.6%.
+3. The majority of the population in Hong Kong are Chinese (92%).
+The number of ethnic minorities in Hong Kong was 584 383 (about 8% of the population) in 2016, with an increase of 29.5% over 2011.
+Among all the ethnic minorities in Hong Kong, the number of Filipinos increased markedly from 133 018 in 2011 to 184 081 in 2016, while the proportion of Filipinos among all ethnic minorities increased from 29.5% to 31.5%.

-4. In terms of language most commonly used, 93.5% of Chinese aged five and over usually spoke Cantonese at home, followed by other Chinese dialects (other than Cantonese and Putonghua) (4.3%).
-On the other hand, among ethnic minorities aged five and over, English was the language most commonly spoken at home (44.2%), followed by Cantonese (31.7%).
+4. In 2016, in terms of the language most commonly spoken, 94% of Chinese aged five and over usually spoke Cantonese at home, followed by other Chinese dialects (other than Cantonese and Putonghua) (3.4%).
+On the other hand, among ethnic minorities aged five and over, English was the language most commonly spoken at home (45.6%), followed by Cantonese (30.3%).

 5. Ageing of the population has continued.
-While the proportion of people aged under 15 fell from 11.6% in 2011 to 11.3% (provisional figure) in 2015, the proportion of people aged 65 and over rose from 13.3% to 15.4% (provisional figure).
+While the proportion of people aged under 15 fell slightly from 11.6% in 2011 to 11.4% in 2017, the proportion of people aged 65 and over rose from 13.3% to 16.4%.

 6. Hong Kong is a small and open economy.
-Hong Kong's per capita Gross Domestic Product (GDP) in 2014 stood at around \$311,500.
-Its economy has become increasingly service-oriented over the past decades, as manifested by a continued rise in the share of the service sectors in GDP from 90% in 2003 to 93% in 2013.
+Hong Kong's per capita Gross Domestic Product (GDP) in 2016 stood at around HK\$339,500.
+Its economy has become increasingly service-oriented over the past decades, the share of the service sectors in GDP rose from 88.1% in 2001 to 92.2% in 2016.

 7. Hong Kong constantly strives to be a knowledge-based and high value-added economy.
-The HKSAR Government is committed to maintaining a business-friendly environment and sharpening the competitive edge of the four pillar industries (viz. trading and logistics, financial services, professional and producer services, and tourism).
-Apart from them, the HKSAR Government has also stepped up efforts in promoting and assisting many emerging industries with great potential (e.g. high value-added maritime services, creative industries and innovation and technology).
-Alongside these development trends, demand for well-educated and skilled workers is expected to continuously increase.
+The HKSAR Government is committed to competitive edge of the four pillar industries (namely trading and logistics, financial services, professional and producer services, and tourism), and promoting and supporting emerging industries with huge potential (e.g. innovation and technology, creative industries, and high value-added maritime services), with an aim to fostering economic diversification and injecting new and sustainable impetus to the Hong Kong economy.
+In face of such developments, demand for highly-educated and skilled talents is expected to continuously increase.

-B. Constitutional, political and legal structure of the HKSAR
+Constitutional, political and legal structure of the HKSAR

-1. Basic Law of the HKSAR
+Basic Law of the HKSAR

-8. In accordance with the provisions of Article 31 and sub-paragraph 13 of Article 62 of the Constitution of the People's Republic of China, and the relevant decisions of the National People's Congress (NPC) adopted on 4 April 1990, the HKSAR was established on 1 July 1997.
+8. In accordance with the provisions of Article 31 and sub-paragraph 13 of Article 62 of the Constitution of the People's Republic of China, and the relevant decisions of the National People's Congress (NPC) adopted at the Third Session of the Seventh NPC on 4 April 1990, the HKSAR was established on 1 July 1997.
 The Basic Law of the Hong Kong Special Administrative Region of the People's Republic of China (Basic Law) also came into effect on the same day.

-9. The Basic Law is the most important legal document for the HKSAR to exercise a high degree of autonomy.
+9. The Basic Law is the most important legal document for the HKSAR.
 It prescribes the relationship between the Central Authorities and the HKSAR, fundamental rights and duties of the residents, and the social, political, cultural and other systems to be practised in the HKSAR.

-10. Among other matters, the Basic Law provides that -
+10. Among other matters, the Basic Law provides that: